department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 > Screen: School information

-[NOTE: Check authentication, is anything pre-filled on this page?]
+[NOTE: Check that nothing is pre-filled on this page when authenticated.]

 - We're not going to click on anything yet, so can you just describe to me what you would do on this page?
 - What is this question asking for?